nfriedly/particle-webhook-manager/README.md

 Online tool to create, manage, and test particle [Webhooks].
 Currently very early stage.

 Todo:

-* Webhook management: create/delete, "update" that does both
+* Webhook management: view/create/delete, "update" button that creates new and then deletes old
 * Event creator
 * Tests
 * CI & CD
-* Better layout & design
+* layout & design
-* Better internal structure - consider using ember data
+* Better internal structure - consider using ember data for webhooks and events
 * Gravitar for currently logged in user
+* use gravitar instead of identicon for manual events
 * Remember user and offer a logout option
-* automatic "avitar" generation for coreid on events (look up wavatar and friends)
+* Perhaps show a stream of public events on homepage (because it can be shown before login).

 ## Prerequisites